skip to content

 This trait line is your “support” specialization, it’ll increase your concentration and improve your Spirits and Warhorn.

-The most popular use of Nature Magic is in healing builds with Druid elite specialization with 221 traits consisting of Wellspring, Spirited Arrival, and most importantly Nature's Vengeance, which will massively enhance your Spirits with more health, higher defense, bigger radius and additional Alacrity application on top of boons.
+The most popular use of Nature Magic is in healing builds with Druid elite specialization with 221 traits consisting of Wellspring, Spirited Arrival, and most importantly Nature's Vengeance, which will massively enhance your Spirits with more health, higher defense, bigger radius and additional application on top of boons.

 Beastmastery